ClinicalEpigeneticsLaboratory/eDAVE/README.md

 This solution comprises all steps described in the path 1.

     git clone https://github.com/ClinicalEpigeneticsLaboratory/eDAVE.git && cd eDAVE/
     docker build . -t edave # build an image.
-It takes around 12-24h to download all datasets.
+Please be patient, usually it takes around 12-24h to download all datasets

     # once the image is created you may start the container using the following command
     docker run -p 8000:8000 edave # run container